 We believe in the imminent bodily return of Jesus Christ to rapture the church prior to the tribulation; after which He will return in His second coming, and reign for one thousand years on the earth, and then enter into a final judgement of all mankind; after which the saved will experience eternal joy with Jesus Christ in Heaven, and the unsaved will experience eternal suffering in hell.

 We teach the literal interpretation of the account of creation as recorded in Genesis chapters 1-3.
-We believe that God created the heavens and the earth out of nothing in six literal days, and by speaking them into being by the power of His word.
+We believe that God created the heavens and the earth out of nothing in six literal twenty-four hour days, and by speaking them into being by the power of His word.

 We teach that the preaching and teaching of God’s Word is preeminent within the local church, and by preaching, we specifically mean expository preaching.
 Expository preaching is essentially the proclamation of the word of God in such a way that the biblical text is explained and the significance of each text is applied to daily life in a practical way.
 Expository preaching reaches beyond the pulpit ministry, and is foundational to all our ministries.

-We believe that while God does and can heal today, we believe that the sign gifts given to people, specifically the gift of tongues, the gift of prophecy, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
-Since the gospel message is now complete and contained in the full and sufficient Word of God, we believe that there is no need for these gifts today, and that these sign gifts ceased at the end of the apostolic era in the first century.
+We believe that the sign gifts, the gift of tongues, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
+Since the gospel message is now complete and contained in the full and sufficient Word of God, the Bible, we believe that there is no need for these gifts today, and that these sign gifts ceased in the first century at the end of the apostolic era.
 Further, we hold that the biblical sign gifts are different from those described today.